colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [R=301,L]
 ```

-Now, no matter which one of the four URLs you click above, the destination should always end up being https://csf.community, as we desire for CSF.
+Now, no matter which one of the four URLs you click above, the destination should always end up being `https://csf.community`, which is what we want for CSF.

-If you’re following these instructions and want the Class B redirects too, you need to have a similar set of four website records setup in the WebFaction dashboard _before_ proceeding with Let’s Encrypt.
+If you’re following these instructions and want the Class B redirects too, you need to have a similar set of four website records setup in the WebFaction dashboard _before_ proceeding with the rest of these instructions.

-**WebFaction vocabulary:** In WebFaction parlance, a “domain” is what you would expect (e.g. _domain.tld_), and a “webapp” (or application) is any kind of software you have installed in your domain’s directory.
-In relation, a “website” is a name you give that domain record to conveniently reference it in the WebFaction dashboard.
-For example, the four bold names in the list above are website names, and _csf_ssl_ and _csf_www_ssl_ are the ones CSF needed to inform WebFaction about, as described in step #7.
+**Side on WebFaction semantics:** In WebFaction parlance, a “domain” means what you would expect (e.g. _domain.tld_), and a “webapp” (or application) is any kind of software you have installed in your domain’s directory (e.g. `~/webapps/domain/index.php`.
+In relation, a “website” is a name you give that domain record to conveniently reference it in the WebFaction dashboard, and a given domain can logically have up to 4 names to represent the different possible states of the domain.
+For example, the 4 bold names in the list above are “website” names associated to _csf.community_ domain, and _csf_ssl_ and _csf_www_ssl_ are the ones CSF needed to create the SSL certificates in section #7.

-## 2) Create a Let’s Encrypt webapp
+## 2) Create a Let’s Encrypt webapp for WebFaction use

-Now you’ll create a new WebFaction application that can be used for creating the certificates you need now and in the future.
-You do not need to create a separate app for each of your websites!
+Before you can initially create and bind certs to the “websites” of a given domain, you need to create a new WebFaction application for that purpose.
+You only do this once, then can reuse the app as many times as you need in the future for different domains.

+Process:

-In the **Applications** panel, under **Domains / Websites** of the WebFaction dashboard, create a new application as:
+In the WebFaction dashboard, go to **DOMAINS/WEBSITES** > **Applications**, and create a new application as:

-* name: “letsencrypt_validation”
+* **Name**: letsencrypt_validation
-* category: Custom
+* **Category**: Custom
-* type: Custom app (listening on port)
+* **Type**: Custom app (listening on port)

 Leave the **Open port** box unchecked.

 When created, click the app’s name in the app list to see its properties, and make note of the **Port** number.
-You’ll need it later in step 5.
+You’ll need it later in section #5.

 ## 3) Install acme.sh